Students and alumni can attend a wide range of presentations, workshops, and recruiting events to enhance their career development.

 STUDENT RSVP

-EXHIBITION OPPORTUNITIES: HOW TO WORK WITH GALLERIES & INSTITUTIONS
+EXHIBITION OPPORTUNITIES - HOW TO WORK WITH GALLERIES & INSTITUTIONS

-Thursday, April 11, 2024 / Live Webinar / 7:00 PM EST
+Thursday, April 10, 2025 / Live Virtual Event / 7:00 PM ET

 There can be a lot of mystery in how to approach and work with galleries and institutions, especially as you pursue exhibition opportunities.
 Join us to gain firsthand perspectives on finding and developing opportunities that will build your arts career.
 You'll hear directly from gallery and museum representatives who will offer specific tips and best practices to help improve your approach.
 There will also be time for you to ask questions of our guest arts professionals.